EverettYou/everettyou.github.io/teaching/PHYS212B/PHYS212B.md

   	* Quiz III: Mar.
 5 (Tue)

-  * Lecture on March 7 (Thu) canceled due to APS March Meeting.
+  * Formal lecture on March 7 (Thu) canceled due to APS March Meeting.
+But Shauna will give a brief review and answer questions.

 ### Textbooks